Script collapse in multilingual ASR: A reference-free metric and 100-pair benchmark: Experimental setup

 \subsection{Compute}

 Whisper and MMS run on a single NVIDIA A40 (48\,GB VRAM, RunPod).
 SeamlessM4T-v2-large runs on a single NVIDIA RTX\,4090 (24\,GB VRAM).
-All models use \texttt{float16} precision on CUDA.
-Results and per-utterance prediction files are available at \url{https://huggingface.co/datasets/ihanif/script-fidelity-benchmark}.
+Gemma~4~E2B runs on an Apple M4 Max (40\,GB unified memory) using the \texttt{bfloat16} MPS backend.
+Gemma~4 script-aware prompting and NLLB downstream MT use the same machine with deterministic decoding.
+Whisper, MMS, and SeamlessM4T use \texttt{float16} precision on CUDA.
+Results and per-utterance prediction files are included in the anonymous supplementary material.